tejasmankar/ToxiScan/TERMS_OF_USE.md

 For subscription-related inquiries, including billing, cancellation, or refunds, please manage your subscription through Google Play.

-### 15.8 California Users and Residents
-If any complaint with us is not satisfactorily resolved, you can contact the Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs in writing at 1625 North Market Blvd., Suite N 112, Sacramento, California 95834 or by telephone at (800) 952-5210 or (916) 445-1254.

 BY USING THE APP, YOU ACKNOWLEDGE THAT YOU HAVE READ THESE TERMS OF USE, UNDERSTAND THEM, AND AGREE TO BE BOUND BY THEIR TERMS AND CONDITIONS.